B2B ecommerce is the process of marketing and selling products between two businesses online.

 The takeaway here isn’t only to know your niche and communicate with it naturally but to invest in tactics that lower the risk for resellers.

 Hobbyists are a notoriously manic group.
 That’s not a dig at enthusiasts.
 If anything, it’s a testament to their passion.
 After all, the more time and energy someone invests in an art form, sport, or craft, the stronger their emotions become.

-Catering to hobbyists in the B2B realm means one thing: never give them a needless reason to complain.
+Catering to hobbyists in the B2B realm means never giving them a needless reason to complain.
 Chief among needless complaints—no matter what business you’re in—is failing to provide a clear schedule for delivery.